|1. Bretton Woods|

 Most nations outside the Communist bloc became members of the IMF.

-During the Bretton Woods era (1948-73), world trade volume increased six-fold while GWP tripled (from $7 trillion in 1950 to $21 trillion). ⇒ Transctions demand for foreign currencies increased 6 times but the gold supply did not increase much.
-Per capita GDP doubled ($2,700 trillion in 1950 to $5,400 in 1973 at the end of the Bretton Woods.)
+During the Bretton Woods era (1948-73), world trade volume increased six-fold while GWP tripled (from $7 trillion in 1950 to $21 trillion) . ⇒ Transctions demand for foreign currencies increased 6 times but the gold supply did not increase much.
+Per capita US GDP doubled ($2,700 in 1950 to $5,400 in 1973 at the end of the Bretton Woods.)

 But the total international reserve increased only by 3% during the same period.
-So an acute shortage of international reserve assets developed.
+So there developed an acute shortage of international reserve assets.
 The US had acquired the bulk of the world's gold.
-In 1946, the US held $26 billion worth of gold (740 million ounces, world total = 800 million oz) when the estimated world total was $33 billion.
-Today, Treasury owned gold is 260 million ounces (mostly in Fort Knox, Denver, and West Point and a little bit in FRB NY).
+In 1946, the US held $26 billion worth of gold (740 million ounces, world total = 6 billion oz).
+Today, Treasury owns 260 million ounces of gold (mostly in Fort Knox, Denver, and West Point and a little bit at FRB NY).

 If the U.S. had exported Treasury bills, it would have provided additional reserves for the US.
 However, nations became increasingly reluctant to hold $.
 Gradually, the US stock of gold was depleted.